isomerpages/jointpoly-polyforum/_about/Overview.md

 platform for polytechnic students to deepen their understanding of national issues through meaningful discussions, learning journeys and activities with government and industry leaders.
-The forum inspires 500 student leaders across the five polytechnics, encouraging them to embrace their roles as young Singaporeans and contribute innovative ideas to shape Singapore’s future.</p>
+The forum inspires 500 student leaders across the 5 polytechnics, encouraging them to embrace their roles as young Singaporeans and contribute innovative ideas to shape Singapore’s future.</p>
 <p>Since 2023, the Polytechnic Forum is part of the Singapore Young Leaders’
 Programme, a Ministry of Education (MOE) leadership programme for Institutes of Higher Learning student leaders, initiated from MOE’s Lee Kuan Yew memorial